 What’s the Deal?

 Many of your working clients have probably been contributing to Medicare for years.
 Before they turn 65, it’s time to see if they have thought about how their out-of-pocket healthcare costs could change as they enroll in Medicare.
-With Gallup polls showing about 6 in 10 people saying they worry about unexpected medical costs, this is one of the most relevant wealth and health conversations you can have.
+With Gallup polls showing more than half of people surveyed worried about unexpected medical costs, this is one of the most relevant wealth and health conversations you can have.

 So What…Why It Matters